Lemon Cream Croquembouche

 - Place sugar and water in a heavy saucepan and stir to combine.
 Bring to a boil over medium heat, swirling the pan occasionally, till the sugar turns light amber.
 Remove from heat.

-- If you have a cone form, cover it with non-stick paper so caramel will not adhere to form.
+- If you have a cone form, cover it with non-stick paper so caramel will not adhere to the form.
 Place cone on serving plate.
-One at a time, dip the sides of the cream puffs in caramel and starting from the bottom, make a circle of puffs using the caramel as glue to adhere to the cone.
+One at a time, dip the sides of the cream puffs in caramel, and starting from the bottom, make a circle of puffs using the caramel as glue to adhere to the cone.

 - Top the bottom layer of cream puffs with a smaller circle of cream puffs and continue till you can place one cream puff on top.